 Well, you’re not alone in thinking this.
 Over the years I’ve worked in crime fighting I’ve felt it many times over.
 The exhaustion, the helplessness.
 But as a born optimist and professional crime-fighter I consider myself to be, I have never completely lost hope.
 On the contrary over the years it has actually given me an even bigger drive to find better and smarter ways to fight the bad guys.

-Criminals today use the latest technology.
+Financial criminals today use the latest technology.
 They are the first adopters.
 They were one of the first to adapt to online banking.
 The dark web is full of them.
 And when bitcoin launched, they were there immediately.
-Criminals chose it because — until recently — it was far less regulated and easier to operate on than other platforms.
+Financial criminals chose it because — until recently — it was far less regulated and easier to operate on than other platforms.

 In compliance, on the other hand, it’s normal for people to trust in their tried and true technologies.
 It’s been running for years in our business or all the other banks seem to be using it, so it must be good, right?
 Maybe, but why have we seen all of the AML scandals recently?
 What role has the technology played in letting this happen?

 Banking is undergoing an incredible transformation.
 The products, customers and KYC are totally different.
-The criminals are different too; far more organized and adaptive.
+Financial criminals are different too; far more organised and adaptive.
 Not to mention regulations, which are being added faster than banks can implement them.

 Let’s imagine there was a criminal who wanted to diversify his business portfolio.
 He wanted to steal gold from an African country.
 He’d never done that before, so he decided on a method and tested it.
 Sure, the guys died in the process, but he’d paid them well for it.
 So he tried another way.
 And another.
 And another.
 Until they finally got through.
 He kept testing and iterating until he found a way that worked.